RCL-lab/sha1_pynq/README.md

 `source build_all.tcl`

-This scripts are tested on Vivado 2017.4
+Scripts tested on Vivado 2017.4